structure7/hvacMonitor/Installing Raspian and Node.js.md

 Our friends at NodeSource host and maintain some excellent Node.js binary distributions.
 We will leverage a command they have written to add another package repository to our RasPi so that we will be able to “apt install” a modern version of Node.js from their repository.
 This is beneficial since the Debian/Raspbian versions may not always be up to date.
 By adding the NodeSource repository, we will also be able to receive updates rather than just installing a standalone (.deb) file version of Node that cannot be updated easily.

 > *Note: As described at the beginning of this article, this final section of the tutorial related to the installation of Node.js requires a Pi system based on the newer ARMv7 or ARMv8 chip such as the Pi 2 or Pi 3.
 NodeSource provides Node.js binaries for these newer ARMv7+ architectures, but not for Raspberry Pi systems based on the older ARMv6 architecture such as the Raspberry Pi Model B/B+ or the Raspberry Pi Zero.<br><br>Read the writing carefully on your Raspberry Pi circuit board to confirm is says something like “Raspberry Pi 3 Model B” or “Raspberry Pi 2 Model B”.
 If in doubt, run the following command in the terminal:<br><br>`$ uname -m`<br><br> If the result returned starts with “armv6”, you are running a Raspberry Pi based on the older ARMv6 chipset and the next Node.js installation step will not work; otherwise, you are ready for the next step.*

+Here we go in the final stretch!
+Let’s proceed with an installation of the latest version of Node at the moment which is Node 7.8.0.
+<br>`$ curl -sL https://deb.nodesource.com/setup_7.x | sudo -E bash -`<br>
+The previous command updates our Debian apt package repository to include the NodeSource packages.
+>*Note: It’s generally a good idea from a security perspective to know what commands you are invoking on your system, especially since the command above invokes the script as the root user.
+If you want the technical details behind this script, you can launch the URL (https://deb.nodesource.com/setup_7.x) in your browser and review the code.
+The script carries out some ceremony to determine the Linux distribution you are running and instructs the Debian apt package system to add the NodeSource package repository as a trusted source for obtaining Debian packages.
+This enables us to install Node.js now and [upgrade to more recent versions of Node.js when they become available](http://thisdavej.com/upgrading-to-more-recent-versions-of-node-js-on-the-raspberry-pi/).*

+Now that we have added the NodeSource package repository, we can move on and install Node.js!
+<br>`$ sudo apt install nodejs`<br>
+We can then test and see what version of Node we are running and launch the Node REPL as we discussed in the previous article as a quick test to confirm the installation was successful.
+<br>`$ node -v`
+<br>`v7.8.0`
+<br>`$ node`
+<br>`> 1 + 3`
+<br>`4`
+<br>`> # We can hit Ctrl-C twice to exit the REPL and get back to the bash (shell) prompt.`<br>

+###### *The aboved was copied from [here](http://thisdavej.com/beginners-guide-to-installing-node-js-on-a-raspberry-pi) for safekeeping.
+All credit and many thanks to Dave Johnson ([@thisDaveJ](https://twitter.com/thisDaveJ)).*